raffaelloseri/rseri/content/publication/J033/index.md

 ---
 abstract: This initiative examined systematically the extent to which a large set of archival research findings generalizes across contexts.
 We repeated the key analyses for 29 original strategic management effects in the same context (direct reproduction) as well as in 52 novel time periods and geographies; 45% of the reproductions returned results matching the original reports together with 55% of tests in different spans of years and 40% of tests in novel geographies.
 Some original findings were associated with multiple new tests.
 Reproducibility was the best predictor of generalizability—for the findings that proved directly reproducible, 84% emerged in other available time periods and 57% emerged in other geographies.
 Overall, only limited empirical evidence emerged for context sensitivity.
 In a forecasting survey, independent scientists were able to anticipate which effects would find support in tests in new samples.
 authors:
-- Andrew Delios
+- Daniele Bruno
-- Elena Giulia Clemente
-- Tao Wu
+- Marco Orlando
-- Hongbin Tan
+- Edoardo Testa
+- Marco Carnevale Miino
-- Yong Wang
+- Giulia Pesaro
-- Michael Gordon
+- Matteo Miceli
-- Domenico Viganola
+- Loredano Pollegioni
-- Zhaowei Chen
+- Vincenzina Barbera
-- Anna Dreber
+- Elisa Fasoli
-- Magnus Johannesson
+- Lorenza Draghi
+- Alberto Pietro Damiano Baltrocchi
-- Thomas Pfeiffer
+- Navarro Ferronato
-- Generalizability Tests Forecasting Collaboration
-- Eric Luis Uhlmann
 - admin
+- Elena Maggi
+- Silvia Caccia
+- Morena Casartelli
+- Gianluca Molla
+- Maurizio Galimberti
+- Vincenzo Torretta
+- Andrea Vezzulli
+- Gianluca Tettamanti
-date: "2022-07-19T00:00:00Z"
+date: "2024-10-27T00:00:00Z"
 doi: "10.1073/pnas.2120377119"
 featured: false
 image: